top of page

 Planning Roth Conversions Strategically

 Roth conversions help retirees lower future taxes and improve income flexibility.
 Converting parts of traditional IRA or 401(k) assets during lower-income years reduces RMDs and limits Medicare IRMAA exposure.
-Spreading conversions over multiple years manages taxable income and federal brackets.
+Spreading conversions over multiple years helps manage taxable income and federal tax brackets.
 Under California’s system, where Roth withdrawals are tax-free, this strategy provides smoother taxation and more predictable after-tax income in retirement.

 Navigating Medicare IRMAA in Tax Planning

 The Medicare Income-Related Monthly Adjustment Amount (IRMAA) can raise premiums for higher-income retirees.
 Since it is based on income from two years prior, careful planning helps avoid surcharges.
-Managing withdrawals, Roth conversions, and capital gains timing keeps income within lower brackets.
-Reviewing projected income annually helps San Diego retirees stabilize Medicare costs and align healthcare expenses with tax-efficient retirement planning.
+Managing withdrawals, Roth conversions, and capital gains timing helps keep retirement income in lower brackets.
+Reviewing projected retirement income annually helps San Diego retirees stabilize Medicare costs and align healthcare expenses with tax-efficient retirement income planning.

 Implementing Strategic Asset Location

 Strategic asset location enhances after-tax returns by matching investments to the right account type.
 Distributing assets across taxable, tax-deferred, and tax-free accounts supports growth and minimizes taxes.
-This is especially valuable in San Diego, where both state and federal taxes impact returns, and it supports long-term portfolio longevity.
+This is especially valuable in San Diego, where both state and federal taxes affect returns, and it supports the portfolio's long-term sustainability.
 Key principles include:

 • Hold tax-efficient assets in taxable accounts.

-• Use Roth accounts for growth assets to maximize tax-free compounding.
+• Use Roth accounts for growth assets to increase tax-free compounding.

 Addressing California State Tax Considerations